EnergyREX/Portfolio/README.md

 ## Todos

-- About section's own bg decorations
+- Sections decorations and effects.
+- Give more identity to the cards of About Me section.
+- Add more projects and give their cards their own style.
-- Responsive design
+- Responsive design (DONE)
-- Animate the website
+- Animate the website (DONE)

 ## Run the project

-Open **Powershell** or your terminal emulator.
+1. Open **Powershell** or your prefered terminal emulator.

-Clone the repo with ``git clone https://github.com/energyrex/portfolio`` (You should have installed Git before.)
+2. Clone the repo with ```git clone https://github.com/energyrex/portfolio```

-Go to the directory of the portfolio, in this case you should use ``cd portfolio``
+3. Go to the directory of the portfolio, in this case you should use ```cd portfolio```

-Run `` npm run dev `` in terminal.
+4. Run ``` npm run dev ``` in terminal.
 You should check if you are in the correspondant directory.
 You should have Node and Npm installed.

-Go to `` localhost:3000 ``
+5. Go to ``` localhost:3000 ```

 ## Why Next.js?